shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 ### Aim of the project.
 - In an end to end data analytics project **data cleaning and data exploration** are two important steps.
 Unless the data is cleaned we can't discover  actual insights from the data.

-- I mostly use Excel Power query for data cleaning. [(You can see one of my data analysis project where I mostly used Excel Power Query)](https://github.com/shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries#inflation-and-gdp-growth-analysis-g20-countries), but for huge amount of data or for high dimensional data Excel is not a good option as Excel can perform limited tasks.
+- I mostly use Excel Power query for data cleaning. [(You can see one of my my data analysis project where I used Excel Power Query for data cleaning.)](https://github.com/shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries#inflation-and-gdp-growth-analysis-g20-countries), but for huge amount of data or for high dimensional data Excel is not a good option as Excel can perform limited tasks.
 -Comparatively SQL engine is faster and with SQL we can implement advanced logic or we can automate the data cleaning process using Procedural SQL.

 So I decided to do some data cleaning using SQL.
 Main goal of this project is to sharpen my SQL and data cleaning skills.

 ### Used dataset
 The dataset is collected from [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand).
 Its a hotel booking dataset with total 32 fields and 119390 rows.
-It is an ideal dataset for data cleaning practices as it contains lot of null values,miising values and errorneous data.
+It is an ideal dataset for data cleaning practices as it contains lot of null values,missing values and errorneous data.

 [The collected data set in csv format before cleaning](hotel_bookings.csv).

 ### Used tools
 SQL - for data cleaning.

 PostgreSQl - to create the database.

 Python: pandas, psycopg2 - to connect to the database and to create a dynamic table from the csv file.

 #### The proejct invloves following steps -